 When learning how to play jazz guitar, we all know the importance of studying and learning from the great players that have come before us.

-One of the best ways to bring a bit of your favorite player’s sound into your solos is to learn their famous jazz guitar licks and inject them into your playing.
+One of the best ways to bring a bit of your favorite player’s sound into your solos is to learn jazz guitar licks by these maters, and inject them into your playing.

-But, while learning licks is important, you don’t want to become a “lick player” by simply repeating famous licks in your solos one after another.
+But, while it is important to learn jazz guitar licks is important, you don’t want to become a “lick player” by simply repeating famous licks in your solos one after another.

 Because of this, it is a good idea to break down each lick that you learn, analyze it and derive further exercises from the concepts you discover behind any lick that you learn.